vulture-boy/CCexperiment1/README.md

 # OctoSwish Plus - A graphical audio sampler
-Sample Board by Tyson Moll
-Audiovisualization by Amreen
+Sample Board by Tyson Moll | Audiovisualization by Amreen

 for Creation and Computation class, Fall 2018

 Digital Futures Graduate Program

 We recommend using Chrome on Android for the best experience.
 External microphones also provide better mic quality.
-There are some compatibility issues with some iPhone devices.
+There are some compatibility issues with iPhone devices.

 ### How to Play:
 Access: https://vulture-boy.github.io/CCexperiment1/index.html